What Is the Best CFD Trading Platform for Beginners in the UK? I Funded All Five

 | Min. deposit | £0 |

-IG is the UK’s most established CFD broker — nearly 50 years of operating history and over 19,000 markets.
-I have been using IG since 2023 and it is my go-to for anything that requires depth of market or a wide instrument range.
-I ranked it fourth for beginners because the platform is more complex than necessary for a first trade, and the £250 minimum deposit is the highest on our list.
+IG is the UK’s most established CFD broker — nearly 50 years of operating history and around 19,000 markets.
+I ranked IG fourth for beginners specifically because the platform is more complex than necessary for a first trade and the £250 suggested minimum is the highest on this list.
+The reason to keep IG in the comparison is IG Academy: the strongest free structured CFD education available to UK retail traders, accessible from a free demo account before you have funded anything.

 Pros